CoEvolution Quarterly

-CoEvolution Quarterly (1974-1985) was a journal descended from Stewart Brand's Whole Earth Catalog.
-Brand founded the CoEvolution Quarterly in 1974 using proceeds from the Whole Earth Catalog.
+CoEvolution Quarterly (1974-1985) was a journal originally edited by Stewart Brand.
+Brand established the CoEvolution Quarterly using proceeds from the Whole Earth Catalog.
 It evolved out of the original Supplement to the Whole Earth Catalog.
 Fred Turner notes that in 1985, Brand merged CoEvolution Quarterly with The Whole Earth Software Review (a supplement to The Whole Earth Software Catalog) to create the Whole Earth Review.

-CoEvolution Quarterly became the first place to publish Ivan Illich's Vernacular Values.
+CoEvolution Quarterly was the first place to publish Ivan Illich's essays "Vernacular Values" which later became the book Shadow Work.